elliotwutingfeng/rstcloud-import2misp/README.md

 The provided script facilitates the daily download of IoCs from RST Cloud and imports them into MISP for comprehensive analysis.
 Currently, only attributed to at least one threat IoCs are imported as the number of unique IoCs in the [feed](https://www.rstcloud.com/rst-threat-feed/) is about 250K each day.

 There are a couple of event merge strategies available and also a number of filtering options configurable to find the balance between the amount of data imported, MISP performance, and capacity of CTI team to consume data.

-Each day, a distinct event is created or updated for each threat name.
-This results in a substantial number of events, such as 300 events for threats like Akira, Azorult, Redline Stealer, Lockbit, Cobalt Strike, and others on one day, followed by 350 events on the next day, and so forth.
 This approach ensures that there is an abundance of valuable indicators and contextual information for each IoC, which are integrated into MISP as tags (including custom tags and common MISP taxonomies).

+By default a distinct event is created or updated for each threat name per year.
+This results in a comfortable number of events around 5000 events a year for threats like Akira, Azorult, Redline Stealer, Lockbit, Cobalt Strike, and others.
+However, the size of these events may be too big for some organisations as they accumulated over time.
+So, there are also options to split events related to certain threats by month or by day to have more events with a msaller amount of attributes associaed with them.

 ![RST Cloud attributes in MISP](/screenshot_attributes.png)
 ![RST Cloud events in MISP](/screenshot.png)

 Use cron to configure the script to run daily from 1 am to 3 am UTC.

-To trial, please, contact us [https://www.rstcloud.com/#free-trial](https://www.rstcloud.com/#free-trial)
+To trial, please, contact us at [trial@rstcloud.net](mailto:trial@rstcloud.net) or use the following link [https://www.rstcloud.com/#free-trial](https://www.rstcloud.com/#free-trial)

 ## Configuration